 Besides prescription medications* you can find over-the-counter saline solutions for inhalation at your pharmacy.
 These are natural and very well tolerated.
 A distinction is made between isotonic and hypertonic saline solutions.

-An aqueous solution of 0.9 percent sodium chloride, isotonic with the blood and tissue fluid. solutions with a salt content of 0.9% are ideal for prevention and supporting treatment of cold infections.
+Isotonic saline solutions with a salt content of 0.9% are ideal for prevention and supporting treatment of cold infections.
 They moisten the airways and help to clean the mucous membranes of viruses and bacteria.

 Hypertonic saline solutions with a salt content of 1% and more attract water from surrounding cells, and so help to liquefy the mucus in the lung or paranasal sinuses.
 This makes it easier for the mucus to be transported away and relieves symptoms.